 The Foundation sponsors a retirement savings plan for employees who meet certain length of service requirements.
 The Foundation matches 100 percent of the employee contributions up to 6 percent of employee compensation.
 The Foundation may also make annual discretionary contributions.
-The Foundation contributed \$97,178 and \$84,601 to the Plan for the years ended December 31, 2021 and 2020, respectively.
+The Foundation contributed \$98,781 and \$97,178 to the Plan for the years ended December 31, 2022 and 2021, respectively.

 The Foundation also adopted a 457(b) Deferred Compensation Plan effective April 2008 for the benefit of selected management or highly compensated key employees.
 Under the Plan, participating employees may defer and contribute to the Plan a percentage of their compensation subject to Internal Revenue Code limits.
 The Foundation may, at its discretion, make matching or additional non-elective contributions to the Plan on behalf of each eligible participant.
 Participants are fully vested in the Foundation contributions at age 65.
 Participants also vest in Foundation contributions at a rate of 20 percent after two years of service and then an additional 20 percent each year thereafter, until fully vested after six years.
-Total expense under the Plan was \$19,500 during the years ended December 31, 2021 and 2020.
+Total expense under the Plan was \$20,500 and \$19,500 during the years ended December 31, 2022 and 2021, respectively.